siddarth-mp/UNIVERSITY_PROJECTS/README.md

-# This is a collection of projects that i  have carried out while i was studying at my university
+# This is a collection of projects that i  have carried out while i was pursuing my Btech